harryhorton/node-nmap/README.md

 [![Join the chat at https://gitter.im/Johnhhorton/node-nmap](https://badges.gitter.im/Johnhhorton/node-nmap.svg)](https://gitter.im/Johnhhorton/node-nmap?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)
 NPM package enabling your [NodeJs] application to interface with the features of [NMAP].
 This package requires that [NMAP] is installed and available to the running node application.

+Update v3.0.2
+* Fixed error when port service name does not exist as output from NMAP.

 UPDATE v3: A lot of changes have come in this update:
 * Breaking change: All scan classes are now capitalized.
 * Added `scan.scanTimeout` to limit long running scans